shuaitseng/java-onfleet/README.md

 ## Authentication

-To use the API wrapper, you need to obtain API credentials from [OnFleet's Dashboard](https://onfleet.com/dashboard#/manage).
+To use the API wrapper, you need to obtain API credentials from [Onfleet's Dashboard](https://onfleet.com/dashboard#/manage).
 Once you have your credentials, you can set them as environment variables or directly in your Java code.

 ## Throttling